juxor/afaq/markdown/secI5.md

 1905 -- or accounts of the meetings of factory representatives in Budapest in 1956."_ [**Political and Social Writings**, vol. 2, pp. 144-5]

 As we shall see below, this was definitely the case during the Spanish Revolution as well.

- Thirdly, as these assemblies and congresses are concerned purely with joint activity and co-ordination.
-Different associations and syndicates have a functional need for co-operation and so would meet more regularly and take action on practical activity which affects a specific section of a community or group of communities.
+Thirdly, as these assemblies and congresses are concerned purely with joint activity and co-ordination, it is likely that they will not be called very often.
+Different associations, syndicates and co-operatives have a functional need for co-operation and so would meet more regularly and take action on practical activity which affects a specific section of a community or group of communities.
 Not every issue that a member of a community is interested in is necessarily best discussed at a meeting of all members of a community or at a confederal conference.
-As Herbert Read suggested, anarchism _"proposes to liquidate the bureaucracy first by federal devolution"_ and so _"hands over to the syndicates all . . . administrative functions"_ related to such things as _"transport, and distribution, health and education."_
+As Herbert Read suggested, anarchism _"proposes to liquidate the bureaucracy first by federal devolution"_ and so _"hands over to the syndicates all . . . administrative functions"_ related to such things as _"transport, and distribution, health and education."_ [**Anarchy and Order**,
-[**Anarchy and Order**, p.
+p.
 101] Such issues will be mainly discussed in the syndicates involved and so community discussion would be focused on important issues and themes of general policy rather than the specific and detailed laws discussed and implemented by politicians who know nothing about the issues or industries at hand.

- By reducing conferences to functional bodies based on concrete issues, the problems of endless discussions can be reduced, if not totally eliminated.
-In addition, as functional groups would exist outside of these communal confederations (for example, industrial collectives would organise conferences about their industry with invited participants from consumer groups), there would be a limited agenda in most communal get-togethers.

- In other words, communal assemblies and conferences will have specific, well defined agendas, and so there is little danger of "politics" (for want of a better word!) taking up everyone's time.
-Hence, far from discussing abstract laws and pointless motions on everything under the sun and on which no one actually knows much about, the issues discussed in these conferences will be on specific issues which are important to those involved.
+In other words, communal assemblies and conferences will have specific, well- defined agendas, and so there is little danger of "politics" (for want of a better word!) taking up everyone's time.
+Hence, far from discussing abstract laws and pointless motions on everything under the sun and which no one actually knows much about, the issues discussed in these conferences will be on specific issues which are important to those involved.
 In addition, the standard procedure may be to elect a sub-group to investigate an issue and report back at a later stage with recommendations.
 The conference can change, accept, or reject any proposals.

 As Kropotkin argued, anarchy would be based on _"free agreement, by exchange of letters and proposals, and by congresses at which delegates met to discuss well specified points, and to come to an agreement about them, but not to make laws.
-After the congress was over, the delegates [would return] . . . not with a law, but with the draft of a contract to be accepted or rejected."_ [**Conquest of Bread**, p.
+After the congress was over, the delegates" _would return_ "not with a law, but with the draft of a contract to be accepted or rejected."_
+[**Conquest of Bread**, p.
 131]

+By reducing conferences to functional bodies based on concrete issues, the problems of endless discussions can be reduced, if not totally eliminated.
+In addition, as functional groups would exist outside of these communal confederations (for example, industrial collectives would organise conferences about their industry with invited participants from consumer groups), there would be a limited agenda in most communal get-togethers.

+The most important issues would be to agree on the guidelines for industrial activity, communal investment (e.g. houses, hospitals, etc.) and overall co- ordination of large scale communal activities.
+In this way everyone would be part of the commonwealth, deciding on how resources would be used to maximise human well-being and ecological survival.
+The problems associated with _"the tyranny of small decisions"_ would be overcome without undermining individual freedom.
+(In fact, a healthy community would enrich and develop individuality by encouraging independent and critical thought, social interaction, and empowering social institutions based on self-management).

- Is this system fantasy?
+Is such a system fantasy?
 Given that such a system has existed and worked at various times, we can safely argue that it is not.
 Obviously we cannot cover **every** example, so we point to just two -- revolutionary Paris and Spain.

 As Murray Bookchin points out, Paris _"in the late eighteenth century was, by the standards of that time, one of the largest and economically most complex cities in Europe: its population approximated a million people . . .
-Yet in 1793, at the height of the French Revolution, the city was managed **institutionally** almost entirely by [48] citizen assemblies. . . and its affairs were co-ordinated by the **Commune** .. . and often, in fact, by the assemblies themselves, or sections as they were called, which established their own interconnections without recourse to the **Commune.**"_
-[_"Transition to the Ecological Society"_, pp. 92-105, **Society and Nature**, no. 3, p.
+Yet in 1793, at the height of the French Revolution, the city was managed **institutionally** almost entirely by [48] citizen assemblies. . . and its affairs were co-ordinated by the **Commune** .. . and often, in fact, by the assemblies themselves, or sections as they were called, which established their own interconnections without recourse to the **Commune.**"_ ["Transition to the Ecological Society", pp. 92-105, **Society and Nature**, no. 3, p.
 96]

 Here is his account of how communal self-government worked in practice:

-> _"What, then, were these little-know forty-eight sections of Paris . . .
-How
+> _"What, then, were these little-known forty-eight sections of Paris . . .
-were they organised?
-And how did they function?
+How were they organised?
+And how did they function? _

-"Ideologically, the **sectionnaires** (as their members were called) believed primarily in sovereignty of the people.
+> _"Ideologically, the **sectionnaires** (as their members were called) believed primarily in sovereignty of the people.
 This concept of popular sovereignty, as Albert Soboul observes, was for them 'not an abstraction, but the concrete reality of the people united in sectional assemblies and exercising all their rights.'
-It was in their eyes an inalienable right, or, as the section de la Cite declared in November 1792, 'every man who assumes to have sovereignty will be regarded as a tyrant, usurper of public liberty and worthy of death.'
+It was in their eyes an inalienable right, or, as the section de la Cite declared in November 1792, 'every man who assumes to have sovereignty [over others] will be regarded as a tyrant, usurper of public liberty and worthy of death.' _

-"Sovereignty, in effect, was to be enjoyed by **all** citizens, not pre-empted by 'representatives' . . .
+> _"Sovereignty, in effect, was to be enjoyed by **all** citizens, not pre- empted by 'representatives' . . .
 The radical democrats of 1793 thus assumed that every adult was, to one degree or another, competent to participate in management public affairs.
-Thus, each section . . . was structured around a **face-to-face democracy**: basically a general assembly of the people that formed the most important deliberative body of a section, and served as the incarnation of popular power in a given part of the city . . . each elected six deputies to the Commune, presumably for the purpose merely of co- ordinating all the sections in the city of Paris.
+Thus, each section . . . was structured around a **face-to-face democracy**: basically a general assembly of the people that formed the most important deliberative body of a section, and served as the incarnation of popular power in a given part of the city . . . each elected six deputies to the Commune, presumably for the purpose merely of co- ordinating all the sections in the city of Paris. _

-"Each section also had its own various administrative committees, whose members were also recruited from the general assembly."_ [**The Third Revolution**, vol. 1, p.
+> _"Each section also had its own various administrative committees, whose members were also recruited from the general assembly."_ [**The Third Revolution**, vol. 1, p.
 319]

- Little wonder Kropotkin argued that these "sections" showed _"the principles of anarchism . . . had their origin, not in theoretical speculations, but in the **deeds** of the Great French Revolution"_ [**The Great French Revolution**, vol. 1, p.
+Little wonder Kropotkin argued that these "sections" showed _"the principles of anarchism"_ had_ "their origin, not in theoretical speculations, but in the **deeds** of the Great French Revolution"_ [**The Great French Revolution**, vol. 1, p.
 204]

- Communal self-government was also practised, and on a far wider scale, in revolutionary Spain where workers and peasants formed communes and federations of communes (see [section I.8](secI8.html) for fuller details).
+Communal self-government was also practised, and on a far wider scale, in revolutionary Spain.
+All across Republican Spain, workers and peasants formed communes and federations of communes (see [section I.8](secI8.html) for fuller details).
 Gaston Leval summarised the experience:

 > _"There was, in the organisation set in motion by the Spanish Revolution and by the libertarian movement, which was its mainspring, a structuring from the bottom to the top, which corresponds to a real federation and true democracy .
-. . the controlling and co-ordinating Comites, clearly indispensable, do not go outside the organisation that has chosen them, they remain in their midst, always controllable by and accessible to the members.
+. . the controlling and co-ordinating **Comités** [Committees], clearly indispensable, do not go outside the organisation that has chosen them, **they remain in their midst**, always controllable by and accessible to the members.
 If any individuals contradict by their actions their mandates, it is possible to call them to order, to reprimand them, to replace them.
 It is only by and in such a system that the 'majority lays down the law.'_

 > _"The syndical assemblies were the expression and the practice of libertarian democracy, a democracy having nothing in common with the democracy